RjayBrown/war-the-card-game/README.md

 ## Lessons Learned:

-Building this project made me much more comfortable with JavaScript syntax and using features added with ES6/ES7.
+Building this project made me much more comfortable with JavaScript syntax for newer features added with ES6/ES7.
 Creating the functionality from basic documentation was a great excercise in critical thinking and testing different approaches to solving problems.